keez857/obsidian-notes/Master/Basics/Pivoting/SSH Tunnelling/Forward connections.md

 ---

-We could then access the website on 172.16.0.10 by navigating to port 8000 _on our own_ _attacking machine._
+We could then access the website on 172.16.0.10 by navigating to `localhost:8000` in our browser

-We can do this by entering `localhost:8000` into a web browser

 ---